 Why Am I Losing My Voice?

-Another factor that affects the quality of your voice is your health.
-Now that you know how your voice normally works, you’re probably wondering, “then why am I losing my voice?”
-Which one of those anatomical parts is malfunctioning?
+Now that you know how your voice normally works, you’re probably wondering which one of those anatomical parts is malfunctioning?
 And most importantly, why?

-There are a number of reasons you may have gone hoarse or completely lost your voice.
+There are a number of reasons you may have gone hoarse or completely lost your voice, even if you’re not sick.
 If you’ve recently attended a concert or cheered on your favorite sports team, your vocal cords have likely been overused.

 Other Possible Causes